Bearing Fruit -Reflection on Luke 13:1-9

-God has given me numerous chances to allow grace to transform who I am so there could be fruit from His will.
-In hindsight, my spiritual blindness created missed opportunities that far outnumber successful engagements with Trinity.
-This awareness has led me to analyze that what matters to our Triune God is constantly attempting forward movement.
-Understanding produces knowledge and freedom to choose to be responsible and present for others at any moment.
-To do so requires pruning the weaker “self,” nurturing the positives in life, and feeding what is growing correctly.
-There are marks and signs of having our soul bearing fruit after being enriched like the fig tree.
-These marks include the desire to participate with Christ, be humble, and have a stable balance of life.
+As we grow more aware of the numerous times God’s grace transforms who we are, we also become aware of the fruit of His will.
+Before this hindsight, we can see that spiritual blindness created missed opportunities that far outnumber successful engagements with Trinity.
+This awareness provided the personal insight that what seems to matter to God is constantly attempting forward movement despite stumbling.
+Understanding God’s forgiveness and love produces knowledge and freedom to be responsible and present for others at any moment.
+To do so requires pruning our weaker “self,” nurturing the positives in life, and feeding what is growing correctly.
+Like the fig tree, we can humbly identify the marks and signs of bearing fruit after being enriched.

 Additional Ordinary Time Reflections